 Those of you who follow me on Instagram know that I am the #Trilawyer (basically, a lawyer whose hobby is doing triathlons).
 The cycling leg just happens to be my favorite, I love going to spin class at the gym, and I am also a big fan of watching pro cycling on TV.
-Anyone else excited for the Giro 2019?
 So obviously when I saw the news featuring BOTH the law and indoor cycling training, I had to write about it.
 A group of music publishers are suing Peloton, the company behind those heavily advertised stationary bikes and on-demand spin classes, for allegedly using popular music in their on-demand videos without the proper licenses.

 The Peloton situation actually provides some valuable lessons for every business owner, regardless of industry.
 But first, some background on what happened with Peloton, at least according to the plaintiffs’ one-sided view in the Complaint.
-For those who have not seen their advertising barrage, Peloton is a privately-held company (estimated to be worth close to $4 billion for its impending IPO) that sells high-end stationary bikes and treadmills.
+For those who have not seen their advertising barrage, Peloton is a public company that sells high-end stationary bikes and treadmills.
 How high end?
 A spin bike will set you back a couple thousand dollars, but luckily you can finance it with low low monthly payments over 36 months (just like your TV, couch, cell phone, pure-bred poodle, and anything else these days).
 The treadmills are even more expensive at something like $5k, but the lawsuit is about the spin bikes.

 Why would someone pay $2000+ for a stationary bike when you can buy a great one for $300-400 on Amazon?
 I have no idea.
 But one of Peloton’s central marketing points is a subscription service (for a separate monthly fee) that will give you access to streaming fitness videos, spin instruction, competitions, and other content that simulates an in-studio workout from your mid-town high-rise apartment or summer chalet or weekend home in the Hamptons.
 At least according to the commercials.